Barandis/kessel/src/docs/tools/getposition.md

 #### Parameters

-* `ctx` The context supplying the text and position that is used to calculate the line and column numbers.
+* `ctx`: The context supplying the text and position that is used to calculate the line and column numbers.
 * `tabSize`: The size of the tab stops, used to calculate column numbers of characters that follow a tab within a line.
 Defaults to 8.

 #### Returns